HermesMarc/hermesmarc.github.io/_drafts/Tennenbaum.md

 ## The Diagonal Argument

-Let's now see why we cannot have a model $M$ which is
+Let's now see what happens if we have a model $M$ which is

 - countable,
+- non-standard,
-- has computable divisibility,
+- has computable divisibility.
-- and is non-standard.

-For the purpose of getting to a contradiction, assume that the above were true.
-First of all, note that we then have a surjection $g : \mathbb{N} \to M$ which allows us to consider the following subset of numbers:
+Since it is countable, we get a surjection $g : \mathbb{N} \to M$, allowing us to consider the following subset of numbers:
 $$
   D := \{ \, n \mid \pi_n \text{ does not divide } g(n) \, \}
 $$
-Since divisibility is computable, this set is computable.
+We can always compute whether for some natural number $x$ we have $x \in D$, since divisibility is computable in the considered model.
-We learned earlier that a non-standard model comes with a non-standard element $e \in M$, and this in turn allow us to encode computable sets like $D$ as a single element in $M$, by multiplying prime numbers:
+By assumption, the model also comes with a non-standard element $e \in M$, which allow us to encode computable sets like $D$ by a single element in $M$.
+Just as we did earlier, we do this by multiplying prime numbers:
 $$
   c := \prod_{k < e, \, k \in D} \pi_k
 $$
-This element must also be hit by $g$ at some point, so there is $m \in \mathbb{N}$ such that $c = g(m)$.
+Now comes the critical part: This element must also be hit by $g$ at some point, so there is $m \in \mathbb{N}$ such that $c = g(m)$.
-But now an intriguing question presents itself: is $m \in D$ or not?
+With this in hand, an intriguing question presents itself: is $m \in D$ or not?
 Let's consider both options:

 - If $m \in D$ then by the definition of $D$ this means that $\pi_m$ does not divide $g(m)$.
 But by the definition of $c$ we know that $\pi_m$ is part of the above product, and therefore $\pi_m$ does divide $c = g(m)$.
 Contradiction!
-- If $m \not\in D$ we can work out a contradiction in the same fashion.
+- If $m \not\in D$ we can reason in the same way and will again arrive at a contradiction.

 So either way, we end up with a contradiction!
 We therefore have to conclude that a model with all of the listed properties simply does not exist.